PreethiKalyani99/hackerRank/climbingTheLeaderboard.md

 	.Now we have to initialize an array for the rank.
 RANK = []

 	.If we take the first value of new scores array -> 5.
 This is the least value.
-So the rank will be length of array + 1 = 6.
+So the rank will be length of array + 1 = 6 --> because index value starts from 0.
 This value will be pushed in rank array => [6]

 	.Second value -> 40, this is not the highest or lowest score.
 We can find the rank of the value using binary search.
-In binary search, we will divide the array into half and we check if the value lies in first half or second half.
-If it is in first half, we will not check the second half.
+In binary search, we will divide the array into 2 halves and we check if the value lies in first half or second half.
+If it is in first half, we will not check the second half and vice-versa.

 	.We have to find mid value.
 Here mid value is 2.
 UniqueScores[2] = 40.
 Both the values are same (40 === 40).
 So we can return the (mid + 1) -> because index value starts from 0. => [6,3]